 Portfolio Management Association of Canada (PMAC) Announces Winners of

-This year, eligibility for the PMAC Awards for Excellence in Investment Journalism was expanded to include podcasts in addition to long- and short-form articles, resulting in a record number of submissions from across Canada.
+This year, the PMAC Awards for Excellence in Investment Journalism introduced an Audio-Visual category to include podcasts, audio and video stories in addition to long- and short-form articles, resulting in a record number of submissions from media outlets across Canada.

 LONG ARTICLE CATEGORY:

-Greg McArthur & Tim Kiladze (Globe and Mail) for: How Bridging Finance fooled Bay Street This article also received first prize overall.
+Greg McArthur & Andrew Willis (Globe and Mail) for: Ford government’s appointment of Heather Zordel as OSC Chair prompts resignations.
+This article also received first prize overall.

 SHORT ARTICLE CATEGORY: